Private-equity lobby wins relief from tax hikes in Inflation Reduction Act

 Independent analysts largely agreed with that reading of the provision.
 “The language in the bill was intended to make sure they are treated the same way,” said Steve Wamhoff, a tax expert at the Institute on Taxation and Economic Policy, a left-leaning think tank.
 “The idea that billion-dollar private equity funds must be protected to save small businesses is absolutely absurd.”

 Steve Rosenthal, a tax policy analyst at the Tax Policy Center, a nonpartisan think tank, said his take is that “smaller firms would not be hit” by the original provision.
-“But it could be clarified,” he added.
+“But it might be clarified,” he added.

 Still, confusion over the provision touched off a late scramble to strip it from the bill.
-In recent days, private equity advocates circulated a document to lawmakers claiming the tax could hit 18,000 firms that employ 12 million people, according to a copy obtained by The Washington Post.
+In recent days, private equity advocates circulated a document to lawmakers claiming the tax might hit 18,000 firms that employ 12 million people, according to a copy obtained by The Washington Post.
 The document called the measure a “new stealth tax” that would put small firms owned by private equity at a “competitive disadvantage by subjecting them to the book minimum tax when their similarly sized competitors would not be subject.”

 How the Inflation Reduction Act might impact you and change the U.S.